MathieuNls/bianca/bianca.md

 \input{tex/Pretty-Printing}

-Finally, the extracted, pretty-printed, normalized and filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
-Then, a percentage of unique statements can be computed and, given threshold (see Section \ref{sec:exp}), the blocks are marked as clones.
+The extracted, pretty-printed, normalized and filtered blocks are marked as potential clones using a Longest Common Subsequence (LCS) algorithm [@Hunt1977].
+Then, a percentage of unique statements can be computed and, given threshold, the blocks are marked as clones.

-### Proposing Modifications {#sec:propose}

-In the previous step, we compared the new modification contained in the commit at hand with modifications known to have introduced a defect in the past.
-The defect can be in any of the repositories belonging to the same cluster as the project at hand, including the project itself.

-As we linked bug-introducing changes to their commits (Section \ref{sec:bug-introduction}), we can propose to the developers not only the code that _looks like_ their modification and we know introduced a defect in the past but also what fixes have been deployed to eradicate it.

-BIANCA does not rely on statistical models nor require training to identify risky commits but on code.
+Another important aspect of the design of BIANCA is the ability to provide guidance to developers on how improve the risky  commits.
+We achieve this by extracting from the databsed the fix-commit corresponding to the matching defect-commit and present it to the developer.
+This way, BIANCA goes one step further than existing techniques, based mainly on statistical models, by providing a practical way on to fix (or at least reasons about) the risky commit.
+A tool that supports BIANCA should have enough flexibility to allow the developers to enable or disable the recommendations made by BIANCA.

-We believe that this can make BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code and not fit (or lack thereof) to a statistical model.
+We believe that this can make BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [REF]).
+Furthermore, because BIANCA acts before the commit reaches the central repository, it prevents unfortunate pulls of defects by other members of the organization.
-Furthermore, we propose concrete actions, in the form of code, which can be taken to reduce the risk of introducing defects to the system.
-Finally, the online part happens before the commit reach the central repository (Section \ref{sec:Pre-Commit-Hook}), thus, preventing unfortunate pull of defect by other members of the organization.

 # Evaluation  {#sec:exp}